jgobi/jquery-toaster/README.md

-# foundation-toaster
+# jquery-toaster
-A toast notification plugin made with jQuery and compatible with Foundation.
+A toast notification plugin made with jQuery and _currently_ dependent of some classes of the Foundation framework.